lamb0711/PuzzleSolver/README.md

 1. Open terminal or  PowerShell or cmd.
 And Please type the following instruction.
 <pre><code> git clone https://github.com/lamb0711/PuzzleSolver.git </code></pre>
 2. Save the input txt file that you want to solve to ./PuzzleSolver.
 3. We using Eclipse.
 So we recommend using Eclipse.
+And you must install gradle that open-source build tool.
-Add the PuzzleSover project to Eclipse by right-clicking -> import -> PuzzleSolver.
+Add the PuzzleSover project to Eclipse by right-clicking -> import -> gradle project -> PuzzleSolver ->finish button.

 ## Mac
 1. Sudoku